mm80843/T3.5/docs/Article/PBN__Article_96.md

 # __SARS-CoV-2 RNA in wastewater anticipated COVID-19 occurrence in a low prevalence area__

-## Summary of the article
+## Short summary of the article

-Scientists have been studying wastewater to track the presence of the coronavirus.
-Wastewater is the water that goes down the drains from toilets, sinks, and showers.
-It contains the things that people get rid of when they use the bathroom.
-By testing the wastewater, scientists can see if the coronavirus is in the community, even if people don't know they have it.
-In this study, scientists collected untreated wastewater samples from six wastewater treatment plants in Spain.
-They found traces of the coronavirus in the wastewater, which means that people in that area had the virus.
-This method of testing wastewater could help authorities know how many people have the virus and make decisions about keeping people safe.
+This study detected SARS-CoV-2 RNA in untreated wastewater samples from six wastewater treatment plants in the Murcia region of Spain.
+The study confirms the efficacy of the tertiary treatments implemented in the plants against SARS-CoV-2.
+The detection of SARS-CoV-2 RNA in influent water samples correlated with epidemiological data, supporting the use of wastewater-based epidemiology as an early warning tool for monitoring COVID-19 infection.
+The aluminum hydroxide adsorption-precipitation concentration method used in the study was effective in recovering SARS-CoV-2 RNA, with MgV as a process control.
+The study found discrepancies in the results of different RT-qPCR assays, indicating the need for further evaluation and possible use of digital RT-qPCR.
+The risk of transmission of SARS-CoV-2 via wastewater is still under debate, but the poor stability of the virus in wastewater suggests a low risk.
+Wastewater surveillance can provide valuable information for public health response and decision-making, particularly in the absence of widespread clinical testing.

+## Year of publication

+2020

 ## Title of the article